plume-lib/checklink/README.md

 [documentation](https://raw.githubusercontent.com/plume-lib/checklink/master/checklink-persistent-errors)
 at the top of file, including examples of commands you could put in your crontab to run the link checker periodically.

-# Installation

-You need to have CSS/DOM.pm installed (get it from CPAN).